thundercore/developers-portal/docs-en/faqs/passcode.md

 ## If you forget your passcode

-Please provide the information as below to help us verify your identity:
+Please provide the following information below to help us verify your identity:

 * Personal ID (ID card, driver license or other valid ID issused by a government)
 * A selfie with a note which including `For ThunderCore Hub only` and `date`
 * Briefly describe any recent operations on the wallet

-After submit your request to <a href="mailto:support@thundercore.com">us</a>, we will start the reviewing process which may take 5-7 working days.
+After submitting your request to <a href="mailto:support@thundercore.com">us</a>, we will start the reviewing process which may take around 5-7 working days.